frostime/sy-bookmark-plus/README.md

 1. Global Update: Click the update button on the top bar to update all bookmark groups
 2. Right-click Menu: Click the right-click menu of the dynamic group to re-execute the query in the current group and obtain the latest bookmark items

+## Bookmark Items

+* Click an item to navigate to the corresponding block
+* Hover over the block icon to preview the block's content
+* More features are available in the right-click menu~

 ## Plugin Settings

 * Replace Built-in Bookmarks: If enabled, the plugin will automatically block the default SiYuan bookmarks at startup and override the bookmark shortcuts (default is Alt + 3)